MARKETS & HUMAN DESIGN

 Why Markets?

-Markets do not respond to intention.
+Markets don’t respond to intention.

 They respond to behavior.